yosh1/ar-nenga/README.md

 # New Year's card by Web AR

-This is New Year's card using Web AR.
+This is New Year's card using Web AR (AR.js and Three.js).

 ---